intel/linux-sgx/docker/README.md

 Files in this directory demostrate how to deploy SGX enclave applications in docker containers.

-## General concerns to run SGX enclave apps inside containers
+## General considerations on running SGX enclave apps inside containers

 ### Handling AESM dependency